tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作_intl_en.md

 #### API description

-This API is used to delete a specified object from a bucket.
+This API is used to delete an object (folder) from a bucket.

 #### Method prototype